qhess34/arduino_trafficlight/README.md

 WARNING
 ======
-I am not reponsible in case of troubles with your installation, verify everything before power it.
+I am not reponsible in case of troubles with your installation, check everything before powering it.
 Don't touch the components when they're on power.
 Enjoy !